zushenyan/a-star/README.md

 Known Issues
 ============

-On Mac you can drag cursor to draw blocks, but on Windows sorry you can't, due to the difference of implementing the mouse draging method. :(
+On Mac you can drag the cursor to draw blocks, but on Windows sorry you can't :( Due to the difference of implementing mouse draging method on different platform, and I am too lazy to fix it. ^_^

 Author
 ======